An explicit algorithm for normal forms in small overlap monoids: A linear time algorithm for the uniform word problem

 The maximal piece suffixes of the relation words can be found as follows.
-A generalised suffix tree for the set $\Tilde{R}$ of reversals of the relation words in $R$ can be constructed in $O(N)$ time, and then used, as described above, to compute the maximal piece prefixes of the reversed relation words in $O(N)$ time also.
+A generalized suffix tree for the set $\Tilde{R}$ of reversals of the relation words in $R$ can be constructed in $O(N + n)$ time, and then used, as described above, to compute the maximal piece prefixes of the reversed relation words in $O(N + n)$ time also.

-Alternatively, the generalised suffix tree for $R$ can be used to compute directly the maximal piece suffix of a given relation word $u_r$ by finding the maximum distance, from the root, of any internal node $n$ that is a parent of a leaf node labelled $(r, i)$ for any $i$ and where the edge from $n$ to the leaf node has length $1$.
-This maximum is the length of the maximal piece suffix of $u_r$.
-In this way, the maximum piece suffix of every relation word $u_r$ can be found in a single traversal of the nodes in the tree.
-Since there are $2N$ nodes in the tree, and the checks on each node can be performed in constant time, the maximal piece suffixes of all the relation words can be found in $O(N)$ time using this approach also. \end{proof}
+Alternatively, the generalized suffix tree for $R$ can be used to directly compute the maximal piece suffix of a given relation word $W_r$ by finding the maximum distance, from the root, of any internal node $n$ that is a parent of a leaf node labelled $(r, i)$ for any $i$.
+This maximum is the length of the maximal piece suffix of $W_r$.
+In this way, the maximum piece suffix of every relation word $W_r$ can be found in a single traversal of the nodes in the tree.
+Again, since there are $2(N + n)$ nodes in the tree, and the checks on each node can be performed in constant time, the maximal piece suffixes of all the relation words can be found in $O(N + n)$ time using this approach also. \end{proof}

+For example, the generalized suffix tree for the relation words in the presentation can be seen in \cref{figure-gst}.